You had a roof over your head. Food on the table. Clothes in your closet.

 • The importance of naming your experience and how language shapes (and misshapes) your reality.
 We’ll explore the power of expressing your lived experience instead of adopting the narrative that your family has given to you.

 • What happens when your emotions are not held or attuned to in the way that you needed.
-What happens when you grow up feeling like you and your sensitivity are a burden.
+What happens when you grow up feeling like you were a burden.

 • How to start the gentle work of emotional home creation, where your feelings and experiences are important, believed and where it’s safe to be vulnerable.